ruuda/rcl/docs/types.md

  * `Null`, the type of `null`.
  * `String`, the type of strings.
  * `Int`, the signed integer type.
- * Currently there is no type for non-integer numbers.
-(TODO: Add one.)
+ * `Float`, the type of numbers that have a decimal point.

 ## Collection types